moelzanaty3/react-redux-guide-with-zanaty/README.md

-> This notes I suppose it's unique to other react introductions as I will teach you not only React, but the ecosystem around React.
+These notes I suppose it's unique to other react introductions as I will teach you not only React, but the ecosystem around React.
 When I was learning to React myself, I found myself frustrated that it seemed like every tutorial started on step 14 and left out steps 1-13 of how to set up a React project. with some of my thoughts and other good articles mentioned

 ___Table of Contents___